Armaniac/pyexternalboxespmw2/src-bo/README.txt

 Be careful however, VAC finally started using EXE signature scanning and the MW2 hack was finally detected after 9 months...

 INSTRUCTIONS:

-1. Download and Install Python 2.7 (it's free): http://downloads.activestate.com/ActivePython/releases/2.6.5.12/ActivePython-2.6.5.12-win32-x86.msi

-2. Download the file as attachment on the first post of this page
+1. Download the file as attachment on the first post of this page

-3. If you do not have winrar installed, download it at, [url=http://www.rarlab.com/]WinRAR archiver, a powerful tool to process RAR and ZIP files[/url], After you know you have winrar installed extract the .rar file to a location, say your desktop for example.
+2. If you do not have winrar installed, download it at, [url=http://www.rarlab.com/]WinRAR archiver, a powerful tool to process RAR and ZIP files[/url], After you know you have winrar installed extract the .rar file to a location, say your desktop for example.
 Inside the folder you have this directory structure.
 (Feel free to move this folder anywhere as long as you keep all the files together.)

-4. Open the folder, and double-click on 'launcher.pyc'.
+3. Open the folder, and double-click on 'run.bat'.

-If Python is installed with default file association you should see the hack running.
+Note: it includes a stripped down version of Python 2.7.
+You can download alternative 2.7 python from python.org or activestate web sites.

 *** DO NOT INJECT ANY DLL ***